Mission and Goals

 About the Program

 The first two years consist of a pre-professional curriculum where students complete re-requisite coursework.
 The last two years consist of the Histotechnology Program professional curriculum.
 The pre-professional curriculum can be completed at WVU main campus, one of the WVU regional campuses or any regionally accredited college or university.
-Pre-requisites include general biology (8 hours), inorganic chemistry (8 hours), organic chemistry (CHEM 231 or organic chemistry I and II), college algebra or higher, introductory statistics, and the general education requirements.
+Pre-requisites include general biology (8 hours), inorganic chemistry (8 hours), organic chemistry (CHEM 231 or organic chemistry I and II), college algebra or higher, introductory statistics, physiology, medical terminology and the general education requirements.

 The Histotechnology Program professional curriculum is based at the WVU Robert C. Byrd Health Sciences Center.
 The first year consists of didactic and laboratory sessions focusing on routine laboratory procedures and techniques.
-The second year focuses on complex procedures and techniques and on-site and clinical rotations.
+The second year focuses on complex procedures and techniques and clinical rotations.
 Clinical rotations will be completed at the program’s affiliated clinical laboratories.
 During laboratory sessions and clinical rotations, the students will apply their knowledge and skills by using state-of-the-art equipment to perform laboratory procedures under supervision.